rixiobarrios/express-testing-lab/readme.md

 ### Set Up

 Fork the `express-api-lab` repo.
 Then clone your fork.
 Afterwords, fetch the `testing-starter` code and checkout that branch.
+Also, seed the database.

 ```
 $ git clone git@git.generalassemb.ly:your-fork/express-api-lab.git